 Some you may have heard the one-hour interview I gave last Monday as a part of the #Unity4J online vigil for Julian Assange.
 The vigil was made up of thirty-six one- hour interviews with a whole series of people, of which I was the final one!

+I was glad to have the last spot, partly because it meant I got to close the vigil in prayer, but mainly because it meant I didn’t have to get up too early on Monday.
 I didn’t realise though until I saw list of the other participants afterwards what an esteemed group I had been a part of.
 Amongst the others interviewed were people like Cynthia McKinney, Chris Hedges, George Galloway, Ciaron O’Reilly, Caitlin Johnstone, Ray McGovern, Peter Van Buren, and Daniel Ellsberg.

 If you don’t know all those names, you likely recognise some of them.
 They are politicians and journalists and former intelligence officers, all of whom, for one reason or another, at some stage, spoke out against the system, and all of whom, I think, if they haven’t been imprisoned have been threatened with imprisonment!